alexch/codelikethis/public/projects/installfest_python.md

 ### Windows

 * Download and install from: https://www.python.org/downloads/windows/
-        * make sure to check "Add Python 3.7 to PATH"
+  * make sure to check the "Add Python 3.7 to PATH" checkbox

 For ease of use and compatibility with Unix, you may want to make a `python3` script as follows: